jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see—it's much safer to make the future happen now.

 There's lots of work ahead.
-We've done so many ties before, the Abolitionist, Civil Rights, Environmental, movements have all changed the world.
+But we've done it many times before, the Minutemen, Abolitionist, Civil Rights, Environmental, movements have all changed the world.
 While I, unfortunately, can't tell you what your journey will be like.
-I'm sure you'll soon love to tag #debtfree, #installingsolar panels, #newsmallbusiness.
+You can be your own celebrity.
+I'm sure you'll soon love to tag #installsolarpanels, #forgetrushhour, #newsmallbusiness.

-And if you like, you can however follow my trek to make our society better.
+And if you like, you can follow my trek to make our society better.
 I'll be your guide.

 ## My Frontline Problem

 Watch this clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
-The only thing people know is, he was hit by a drunk driver years before.
+The only thing people know is he was hit by a drunk driver years before.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused, or solved, by Progressives, or Conservatives.
 It's neither someone else problem, or bad luck.
 This is the pain of regular life on Main Street.
 Pain is what evolution uses to force lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.

-These are the poor souls car insurance adjusters speak to all day.
+These are the poor souls car insurance adjusters speak to.
 While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
-Some callers send thank-you presents though, so there's good and bad).
-Deadly crashes, hijackings, murders, drive-bys, drunk driving, car fires, running red lights, and yes, distracted driving—every human tragedy eventually calls an insurance adjuster.
+Some callers send thank-you presents though so there's good and bad).
+Deadly crashes, hijackings, abductions, drive-by shootings, drunk driving, car fires, running red lights, and yes, distracted driving—every human tragedy eventually calls an insurance adjuster.
 And all the while DING-DING-DING-DING-DING-DING.

 I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
 I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) the Life Star.